Woolly mammoth: Taxonomy

 In 1796, French biologist Georges Cuvier was the first to identify the woolly mammoth remains not as modern elephants transported to the Arctic, but as an entirely new species.
 He argued this species had gone extinct and no longer existed, a concept that was not widely accepted at the time.
-Following Cuvier's identification, German naturalist Johann Friedrich Blumenbach gave the woolly mammoth its scientific name, Elephas primigenius, in 1799, placing it in the same genus as the Asian elephant.
-This name is Latin for "the first-born elephant".
+Following Cuvier's identification, the German naturalist Johann Friedrich Blumenbach gave the woolly mammoth its scientific name, Elephas primigenius, in 1799, placing it in the same genus as the Asian elephant (Elephas maximus).
+This name is Latin for 'the first-born elephant'.
 Cuvier coined the name Elephas mammonteus a few months later, but the former name was subsequently used.
 In 1828, the British naturalist Joshua Brookes used the name Mammuthus borealis for woolly mammoth fossils in his collection that he put up for sale, thereby coining a new genus name.

-Where and how the word "mammoth" originated is unclear.
-According to the Oxford English Dictionary, it comes from an old Vogul word mēmoŋt, "earth-horn".
-It may be a version of mehemot, the Arabic version of the biblical word "behemoth".
-Another possible origin is Estonian, where maa means "earth", and mutt means "mole".
+Where and how the word mammoth originated is unclear.
+According to the Oxford English Dictionary, it comes from an old Vogul word mēmoŋt 'earth-horn'.
+It may be a version of mehemot, the Arabic version of the biblical word behemoth.
+Another possible origin is Estonian, in which maa means 'earth' and mutt means 'mole'.
 The word was first used in Europe during the early 17th century, when referring to maimanto tusks discovered in Siberia.
-American president Thomas Jefferson, who had a keen interest in palaeontology, was partially responsible for transforming the word "mammoth" from a noun describing the prehistoric elephant to an adjective describing anything of surprisingly large size.
+The American president Thomas Jefferson, who had a keen interest in palaeontology, was partially responsible for transforming the word mammoth from a noun describing the prehistoric elephant to an adjective describing anything of surprisingly large size.
 The first recorded use of the word as an adjective was in a description of a wheel of cheese (the "Cheshire Mammoth Cheese") given to Jefferson in 1802.